tetragrade/Elder-Cones/locations/GatehouseOfTheElderCones.md

 			+ No monster or loot.
 			+ Far below, on the cliff, area 24 (Psion Saucer).
 			+ Vent (spews smoke, sealed with metal grate, leads to area 10).
-	4. Starry Dome.
+	5. Starry Dome.
 		+ Public.
 			+ Illusory Domed Roof (alien night sky w/ cone planet).
 			+ Four Pillars (darkest black stone).
 		+ Private.
 			+ Teleportation Square.
 				+ NW pillar is damaged: 1-in-6 of being off-target, arrive at a similar place.
-				+ Can be used to teleport to any previously visited location within 16 miles.
+				+ A psion standing within the square can teleport to any previously visited location within 16 miles.
-				+ Also, psions within 16\*PSI miles can teleport to the dome.
+				+ **1/day:** any psions within 16\*PSI miles that is aware of the dome can teleport to the dome.
-				+ Characters that look stand under the dome and look up, experience visions of powerful alien beings travelling vast distances using the dome's power.
+				+ Characters that stand under the dome and look up, experience visions of powerful alien beings travelling vast distances using the dome's power.
 Even to other worlds.
+Psions intuitively understand how to call its power.
 			+ Loot.
 				+ 100 Mock-sky roof tile (3d R&B).
-	5. Flooded Guard Room.
+	6. Flooded Guard Room.
 		+ Public.
 			+ Waist-Deep Water.
 			+ Stone Table (with a tablet).